jw176/img2ascii/README.md

 # img2ascii
 Transform an image into an ascii representation.
+Supports colours also.

 ![](readme_assets/demonstration.gif)